smc/Indic-Keyboard/README.md

 Users can directly type in their native language to any app installed in their phone.
 An installation wizard is included with the app to ease the setup process.
 Any novice user can install and setup the app for their language easily.
 This app extends Android’s default keyboard and adds support for languages such as Assamese, Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Nepali, Oriya, Punjabi, Sanskrit, Sinhalese, Tamil, Telugu, Urdu.
 The app supports any device which has Android 4.1 and above installed.
 Most of the supported languages have 3 layouts - phonetic, inscript and transliteration.Do note that font support for all languages may not be available in all makes and models.

-This keyboard requires Android 4.1+, and is developed with the support of DIT R & D Project undertaken by ICFOSS, Govt. of Kerala.

-* Project co-ordination: Anivar Aravind
-* Icon Design : Hiran Venugopalan
+This keyboard requires Android 4.1+.

 ## Requirements